Skip to main content

 moscow mule cocktail lime mint copper mug

 Is there a more refreshing cocktail than the Moscow Mule?
 Probably not.
-It’s a summer-beater, thanks to the perfect balance of spice, sweet, and palate-cleaning, and it even comes in a cold-to-the-touch copper mug (if you don’t have one, get one).
+It’s a summer-beater cocktail, thanks to its perfect balance of spice and sweetness and its way of cleaning the palate.
+It’s also a crowd pleaser, making it a great vodka drink for parties.
+It even comes in a cold-to-the-touch copper mug that will help keep you cool on the hottest days (if you don’t have one, get one).

 Ingredients